WeiLi-Alpha/ArcusTech/README.md

 - Use the multimeter to measure the voltage of the outputs, if the voltage difference bwtween a pair of output is always zero, that driver chip might have failed.

+## Encoder Ratio
+To use stepper motor with encoders, one should properly setup the parameter `Ratio`.
+The procedures is as follows:
+- properly connect the encoder cable from the stepper motor to the controller;
+- turn off the encoder power stwitch, move the stepper motor by a number of steps N1, and read the encoder position N2, the ratio is R=N1/N2;
+- the value R should be a positive value in the range 0.001-999.99, if R is negative, one should try to switch the outputs of A <==> B and /A <==> /B.

 # Control Pannel with MEDM
 <center>